UCL-CHME0039-24-25/colonoscopy-3b/src/blender_colon/models/README.md

-The pre-trained yolov7_training.pt model is needed so request this from the project owner.
+The pre-trained yolov7_training.pt model is needed and can be downloaded from the [Blender Randomiser repository](https://github.com/UCL/Blender_Randomiser/blob/main/example_pipeline/yolov7_training_config.yaml).